Last updated May, 2020

 Pregnancy in the Workplace Resources

-Schedule a Consultation with a Massachusetts Pregnancy Discrimination Lawyer
+Contact a Massachusetts Pregnancy Discrimination Lawyer

 These 10 points regarding the rights of pregnant women at work may be useful, but this general overview does not cover all situations involving discriminatory acts.
 Employers engage in many types of misconduct, either through intentional acts or mistake.

 If you have questions or would like to know more about your rights under federal and Massachusetts pregnancy discrimination laws, please contact the Boston-based litigation law firm of Rodman Employment Law at 617.820.5250.
-We can schedule a consultation to discuss your circumstances and tell you more about your legal remedies.